 dream more than others think is practical,

 expect more than others think is possible

 The “poor” people are those who are in a state of constant failure, hardly surviving each day.
 If you check their “success tank”, it contains small successes they cannot even recognize.

-The “average” people are those who think success has something to do with luck – it is too hard and unachievable.
-Their “success tank” contains more successes than the “poor” people’s do, but they cannot repeat them, because they do not recognize the link between action and success.
+The “average” people are those who think success has something to do with luck – it’s too hard and unachievable.
+Their “success tank” contains more successes than the “poor” people’s do, but they cannot repeat them, because they don’t recognize the link between action and success.

 The “rich” people are those who strive for success, set goals and complete action steps to achieve it.
 They believe that they deserve success and that achieving it is within their power.
 Their “success tank” is pretty full and helps build their confidence.

 I was not that lucky in that sense, because I grew up in a poor family that later on became average.
-Yet, I have proven that despite the poor mentality, it is possible to get yourself out of emotional poverty and excel.
+Yet, I have proven that despite the poor mentality, it’s possible to get yourself out of emotional poverty and excel.

 When I was 16, I realized that my excuses for not succeeding were directly related to my failure.
-I did not fail because I was not good at something.
-I did not succeed because I was poor, I did not believe I could and I supported this belief with millions of excuses.
+I didn’t fail because I was not good at something.
+I didn’t succeed because I was poor, I didn’t believe I could and I supported this belief with millions of excuses.

 Try asking yourself, “Why am I not succeeding?” and your answers will reveal your demons.
 At a very early stage of my life, I realized that everyone has the power to excel but not everyone is using the power.